luketurner/cli-of-mine/README.md

 You can disable this functionality by setting `generateHelp: false` in your [ExecConfig].

+# Version Text

+`cli-of-mine` will intercept `--version` options (_unless_ they are passed to a subcommand) and print version information based on the `version` property of the [ExecConfig].
+This behavior can be disabled by setting `generateVersion: false`.

 # Handlers

 `cli-of-mine` requires you to specify **handlers**, which provide the implementation of your CLI commands.
 The framework will call the appropriate handlers for the commands the user asked for.